Start by clicking on "Fill out the template"

 Normally, the signed proxy must be deposited with the Corporation some time before the meeting (usually no more than 48 hours before the meeting).

 HOW TO USE THIS DOCUMENT

-A shareholder who will be absent from a meeting should fill out this document.
+The absent shareholder should fill out this document.
 The document will contain the shareholder's name, address and capital in the Corporation.

 The absent shareholder will name someone to attend the meeting on their behalf, and may also name a second person.
 The shareholder will also outline the proxyholder's powers and how to cast their vote at the meeting.